Click the image for more info on the Sunnyside Rural Trust Trail.

 - A selection of herbs including thyme, rosemary and chives and some more unusual ones.

-- Plus, we have a small selection of indoor plants available from our farm shop.
+- Plus, we have a small selection of indoor house plants available from our farm shop.

 Pop along between 10 and 3pm, Monday to Saturday, to add to your garden displays